 The soilborne pathogen project will deliver an integrated set of activities to provide growers and advisers with knowledge and experience identifying and managing soilborne cereal pathogens.
 The Grower Group Alliance in partnership with The Liebe Group, West Midlands Group, MADFIG, Stirlings to Coast, and SEPWA will be conducting the following activities in 2021.

 A series of demonstration trials are about to be sown across the state.
 These trials are located on paddocks with a history of disease and are using farmer practice to test three practical management solutions.

-From late July through early September DPIRD cereal pathologists Dominie Wright, Sarah Collins and Daniel Huberli will be holding workshops with the partnering grower groups.
-Growers are encouraged to bring in their own plant samples to the workshop to learn how to detect root diseases and choose suitable management techniques.
+From August through September DPIRD cereal pathologists Dominie Wright, Sarah Collins and Daniel Huberli will be holding workshops with partnering grower groups.
+Growers are encouraged to bring their own plant samples to the workshop to learn how to detect root diseases and choose suitable management techniques.
 Workshops will be held at the demonstration sites allowing growers to see current practices in action and talk to the host growers.

 Contact: Michelle Condy GGA